 Make energy saving improvements to your main home, such as putting in extra insulation or installing energy saving windows or buying and installing an energy efficient furnace, and qualify for a tax credit.

 Take required minimum distributions (RMDs) from your IRA or 401(k) plan (or other employer-sponsored retired plan) if you have reached age 70-½.
 Failure to take a required withdrawal can result in a penalty of 50% of the amount of the RMD not withdrawn.
-If you turned age 70-1/2 in 2011, you can delay the first required distribution to 2012, but if you do, you will have to take a double distribution in 2012—the amount required for 2011 plus the amount required for 2012.
-Think twice before delaying 2011 distributions to 2012—bunching income into 2012 might push you into a higher tax bracket or have a detrimental impact on various income tax deductions that are reduced at higher income levels.
-However, it could be beneficial to take both distributions in 2012 if you will be in a substantially lower bracket that year, for example, because you plan to retire late this year.
+If you turned age 70-1/2 in 2022, you can delay the first required distribution to 2023, but if you do, you will have to take a double distribution in 2023—the amount required for 2022 plus the amount required for 2023.
+Think twice before delaying 2022 distributions to 2023—bunching income into 2023 might push you into a higher tax bracket or have a detrimental impact on various income tax deductions that are reduced at higher income levels.
+However, it could be beneficial to take both distributions in 2023 if you will be in a substantially lower bracket that year, for example, because you plan to retire late this year.

 If you are age 70-1/2 or older, own IRAs and are thinking of making a charitable gift, consider arranging for the gift to be made directly by the IRA trustee.
 Such a transfer, if made before year-end, can achieve important tax savings.

-Make annual exclusion gifts before year-end to save gift tax (and estate tax if it is reinstated).
-You can give $13,000 in 2011 to an unlimited number of individuals free of gift tax.
+Make annual exclusion gifts before year-end to save gift tax (and estate tax).
+You can give $16,000 in 2022 and $17,000 in 2023 to an unlimited number of individuals free of gift tax.
 However, you can't carry over unused exclusions from one year to the next.
 The transfers also may save family income taxes where income-earning property is given to family members in lower income tax brackets who are not subject to the kiddie tax.

 Tax Planning Business Owners

 Businesses also should consider making expenditures that qualify for 100% bonus first year depreciation if bought and placed in service this year.
-This 100% first-year writeoff generally won't be available next year unless Congress acts to extend it.
+This 100% first-year writeoff for bonus depreciation are set to begin phasing down in 2023.
+Beginning 1/1/2023, bonus will shift from 100% to 80%, and the rate will continue to decline by 20% annually through 2027.
 Thus, enterprises planning to purchase new depreciable property this year or the next should try to accelerate their buying plans, if doing so makes sound business sense.

 If you are self-employed and haven't done so yet, set up a self-employed retirement plan.